MycroftAI/documentation/docs/skill-development/skill-types/common-query-framework.md

     return PythonAgeSkill()
 ```

 As seen above the `CQS_match_query_phrase()` checks if this is an age related utterance and if the utterance contains the name of a Monty Python member.
-If both criterias are met it returns a match with a `CQSMatchLevel.CATEGORY` confidence together with a rendereded dialog with the answer.
+If both criteria are met it returns a match with a `CQSMatchLevel.CATEGORY` confidence together with a rendered dialog containing the answer.

-If both criterias aren't fulfilled the method will return None indicating that it can't answer the query.
+If both criteria are not fulfilled the method will return `None` indicating that it can't answer the query.

 This will be able to provide answers to queries such as